 Pablo J. Boczkowski (he/him/his) is Hamad Bin Khalifa Al-Thani Professor in the Department of Communication Studies at Northwestern University.
-He is Founder and Director of the Center for Latinx Digital Media, and Faculty Director of the Master of Science in Leadership for Creative Enterprises program, both at Northwestern; Co-Founder and Co- Director of the Center for the Study of Media and Society in Argentina, a joint initiative between Northwestern and Universidad de San Andrés, in Buenos Aires; and Senior Fellow at the Weizenbaum Institute for the Networked Society in Germany.
-In 2020 he was named Fellow of the International Communication Association.
-His research programs examines the dynamics of digital culture from a comparative perspective.
-He is the author of three books, four edited volumes, and over forty journal articles.
-His current projects include four book manuscripts-in-progress: Abundance: On the Experience of Living in a World of Information Plenty (forthcoming, Oxford University Press); The Digital Environment (joint with Eugenia Mitchelstein, forthcoming, MIT Press); The Journalism Manifesto (joint with Chris Anderson and Barbie Zelizer, under contract with Polity); and Social Media Studies: Comparative Perspectives (joint with Mora Matassi).
-He writes regularly for Infobae América, and is an unfailing —and often heartbroken—supporter of San Lorenzo de Almagro.
+He is Founder and Director of the Center for Latinx Digital Media, and Faculty Director of the Master of Science in Leadership for Creative Enterprises program, both at Northwestern, and Co-Founder and Co- Director of the Center for the Study of Media and Society in Argentina, a joint initiative between Northwestern and Universidad de San Andrés, in Buenos Aires.
+In 2020 he was named Fellow of the International Communication Association, and in 2022 elected Chair of the Fellows.
+His research program examines the dynamics of digital culture from a comparative perspective.
+He is the author of six books, four edited volumes, and more than sixty journal articles.
+Three of his books were published in 2021: Abundance: On the Experience of Living in a World of Information Plenty (Oxford University Press), The Digital Environment: How We Live, Learn, Work, and Play Now (with Eugenia Mitchelstein, MIT Press) and The Journalism Manifesto (with Barbie Zelizer and Chris Anderson, Polity).
+His next book, forthcoming with MIT Press in spring 2023, is To Know Is To Compare: Studying Social Media Across Countries, Media and Platforms (with Mora Matassi).
+He is currently working on The Patina of Distrust: Misinformation in a Context of Generalized Skepticism (with Eugenia Mitchelstein, Facundo Suenzo, and María Celeste Wagner).
+He writes regularly for Infobae América, and Revista Anfibia is an unfailing —and often heartbroken—supporter of San Lorenzo de Almagro.